 If you are on a mission to find the perfect plant to grow in your home or garden, chances are you will find it in the succulent section of your favorite plant nursery.

 You will only have about 20,000 choices.
-This large group includes plants that range from hardy types that will survive winter freezes to tropical ones that work well outdoors in warm climates and can be overwintered in pots indoors in regions where the temperature begins to plummet in fall.
-Some do well in full sun, and others prefer shade.
+This large group includes plants that range from hardy types that can survive winter freezes to tropical ones that thrive outdoors in warm climates and can be overwintered in pots indoors in regions where the temperature begins to plummet in the fall.
+Some plants thrive in full sun, while others prefer shade.
 In other words, there are succulents for all types of growing conditions.

 What is Succulent?